carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+_Comment: Need to add Overview info_

-Random forest is a classifier that is made of the large number of decision trees.
+Random forest is a classifier that combines a large number of decision trees.
-Each decision tree in the forest gives the prediction, and the class that the most decision trees predicted
+Each decision tree in the forest makes a prediction, and the final prediction is the class label that the most decision trees predicted.
+Combining many different decision trees makes the final prediction more robust and less prone to overfitting.
+_Comment: Say more about the RF algortihm and how it randomlly selects features and instances to train on_

 **How do we choose a classifier?** (finish)

-### Step 1 Select Data
+### Step 1 Select data

-Let's load a T-cells #3 data set into our software.
-This dataset is engineered specifically for the decision tree classifier.
+Let's load a T-cells #3 data set into our software. _Comment: State the exact filename_ This dataset is designed specifically illustrate properties of the random forest classifier.
-Please note, that the prediction metrix for this dataset would rarely reflect the real-world data.

 > ## Conceptual Questions
 >